invincibleinventor/macos/README.md

 **Production URL:** [https://baladev.in](https://baladev.in)

-A "Portfolio OS" simulation built with **Next.js 15** and **React 19**.
+A MacOS simulation built with **Next.js 15** and **React 19**.
 This project mimics a functional Operating System environment that ships a convergent UI that adapts between a macOS desktop layout and an iOS mobile interface across screen sizes.

 Default macOS UI